-46. COACHES/TEAM TRAINERS
+44. COACHES/TEAM TRAINERS

 Coaches/Team Trainers are allowed at the end of the pool away from the start to give competitors encouragement and/or information, or coaching during the warm up period.
 They may not place hands or objects in the water to encourage or aid swimmers, but may do so only by voice.
-They alone may check with the Lane Judges immediately after the heat has finished.
+They alone may check the scoreboard/results page to ensure the lengths swam by the swimmer are correct.